 Yesterday, safely back at his desk, Danny insisted his approach to cycling mirrored exactly his approach to handling personal injury claims on behalf of concerned clients or their families.

-He said: “I was determined to not just bounce back after my cycling accident, but to push beyond that.
+“I was determined to not just bounce back after my cycling accident, but to push beyond that.

 “Just getting back to normal fitness was not going to get me through the “312”.
 It was the first time I had competed in it, but I knew that it would take me at least nine months of hard graft in all kinds of weather to be ready for it.